jpoet/Magewell2TS/README.md

 More than two channels of PCM are not currently supported.
 Adding such support should be easy but I do not have a source device to test with.

+The Magewell driver provides V4L2 and ALSA interfaces to the card.
+This application by-passes those interfaces and talks directly to it via the Magewell API.
+A big advantage to this is you don't have to figure out which /dev/videoX or ALSA "device" is needed to make it work.
+The other advantage is that a raw bitstream can be captured.

 ----
 ## Caveats